-- RG 000.19 For a pre-commencement contract, this means that a consumer may make a hardship application or a complaint under internal dispute resolution processes. - RG 000.20 You do not have to comply with the responsible lending obligations for a pre-commencement contract.
-However, if you increase the credit limit of a pre-commencement contract on or after commencement, you must meet the relevant responsible lending obligations. - RG 000.21 Pre-commencement contracts must comply with the fee caps from commencement.
+- RG 281.21 For a pre-commencement contract, this means that a consumer may make a hardship application or a complaint under internal and external dispute resolution processes. - RG 281.22 You do not have to comply with the responsible lending obligations for a pre-commencement contract.
+However, if you increase the credit limit of a pre-commencement contract on or after commencement of the regime, you must comply with the responsible lending obligations.